There was an error with your log in

 Teahouse in a village in Nepal

-• Discuss with locals what your best option to get to the gompa is.
-You’ll pass through Lho, a large village at 3,150 m (10,335 ft), and you’ll find a little monastery there, numerous chortens, and mani-walls.
-Leaving the village, follow the right bank of the river, with views of Peak 29 ahead.
+• We will discuss with locals what our best option to get to the gompa is.
+We’ll pass through Lho, a large village at 3,150 m (10,335 ft), and we’ll find a little monastery there, numerous chortens, and mani-walls.
+Leaving the village, we will follow the right bank of the river, with views of Peak 29 ahead.

 Meals: Breakfast, lunch, and dinner